Canon SX530 vs Pentax MX-1

 It is notable that the SX530 offers wifi support, while the MX-1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the MX-1 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the MX-1 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the MX-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SX530 and MX-1 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Pentax MX-1 Manual.

 So what conclusions can be drawn?
 Is the Canon SX530 better than the Pentax MX-1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.